AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 ## Issue

-GraphQL does not return products beyond *10k* in the search results.
+[!DNL GraphQL] does not return products beyond *10k* in the search results.

 <u>Prerequisites</u>: